 'I strongly suspect that the trade and power data reveal the true state of China’s economy'.
 Read on here.

-Saturday Sanity Break, 17 May 2014
+Saturday Sanity Break, 1 August 2015

 Author: Henry Thornton